obrunomarciano/obrunomarciano/README.md

 ## HARD SKILL
-* Automation testing - Knowledge and use of programming languages ​​- Knowledge in Database
+* Automation testing - Knowledge and use of programming languages ​​- Knowledge in Database - Intermediary English